osilander/bacterial-genomics-intro/ngs-annotation/index.rst

 ``prokka`` uses a number of methods to find open reading frames, tRNA, rRNAs, tmRNAs, and signal peptides.

 The majority of the program that are used implement a hidden markov model (HMM) to infer where these elements lie in the assembly you have made.
+We have discussed the characteristics and use of HMMs in lecture.

 ``prokka`` is very simple to run, but has a very wide range of `options <https://github.com/tseemann/prokka#crazy-person>`_.
+Look at those now to get an idea of what information you can feed it.
 Minimally, to run the program you need to give it one argument - the location of the genome assembly as a ``.fasta`` file.
 However, you will probably find that it is more useful to give it the location of the ``.fasta`` and an output directory (``--outdir``).
 A prefix for your organism may also be useful (``--prefix``).
 For more options, you can simply type ``prokka``:

 .. code:: bash